snarfed/arroba/README.md

   * `read_blocks_by_seq`: set explicit 30s timeout on datastore query.
 Evidently, maybe, in rare cases, datastore queries can hang indefinitely if they don't have an explicit timeout ([snarfed/bridgy-fed#2367](https://github.com/snarfed/bridgy-fed/issues/2367)).
   * New `read_many_raw` method: bypasses ndb model instantiation and uses the raw Datastore gRPC stub directly for significantly faster bulk block reads in `com.atproto.sync.getRepo`.
   * Change `AtpBlock.decoded` from DAG-JSON to decoded CBOR object.
+  * Encrypt signing and rotation keys in the datastore.
 * `storage`: new `read_many_raw` base method with default fallback implementation.
 * `did`:
   * `write_plc` etc: add new optional `new_rotation_key` kwarg.
 Accept `EllipticCurvePublicKey` for `signing_key` as well as `EllipticCurvePrivateKey`.